Family Owned & Operated Since 2015

 Calories Burned in Common Activities

-• Sitting: If you weigh 155 pounds, you’ll burn around 42 calories per 30 minutes just sitting and reading.
-This is still higher than the 23 calories burned sleeping for the same duration.
+Sitting: If you weigh 155 pounds, you’ll burn around 42 calories in 30 minutes while reading—still higher than the 23 calories you’d burn sleeping for the same period.

-• Standing: Standing burns about 86 calories per hour for someone who weighs 180 pounds.
-This is more than twice the calories burned lying in bed.
+Standing: Standing burns about 86 calories per hour for someone weighing 180 pounds—over double the calories burned lying in bed.

-• Walking: A casual 20-minute stroll can burn 61 calories.
-If you walk for an hour, you’ll burn around 183 calories, equivalent to the calories burned during 8 hours of sleep for a 155-pound person.
+Walking: A casual 20-minute stroll can incinerate 61 calories.
+An hour of walking translates to around 183 calories, equating to the calories burned during eight hours of sleep for a 155-pound person.

-• Jogging: A 30-minute jog at 5 mph can burn 298 calories for a 155-pound individual.
-That’s over ten times the calories burned lying in bed for the same duration.
+Jogging: A 30-minute jog at 5 mph can annihilate 298 calories for a 155-pound individual—more than ten times the calories burned lying in bed.

-• Climbing Stairs: This vigorous activity can burn around 660 calories per hour.
-Even 15 minutes of climbing stairs can burn 165 calories, making it a powerful calorie-burning activity.
+Climbing Stairs: This high-intensity activity can torch around 660 calories per hour.
+Even a brief 15 minutes will burn 165 calories, making it a potent calorie-burning strategy.

 Boosting Your Basal Metabolic Rate

-Increasing your BMR can help you burn more calories even while at rest.
+Elevating your BMR allows you to burn more calories even at rest.
 Here are some effective strategies:

-• Muscle Mass: Increasing your muscle mass can lift your BMR by up to 15%.
-Muscle tissue burns more calories than fat, even at rest.
+Muscle Mass: Increasing muscle mass can amplify your BMR by up to 15%.
+Muscle tissue is more metabolically active than fat, leading to enhanced calorie burn even while at rest.

-By understanding how different activities affect your calorie burn and incorporating strategies to boost your BMR, you can make more informed decisions about your fitness routine.
+By grasping how different activities influence calorie expenditure and implementing strategies to boost your BMR, you can make smarter decisions about your fitness regimen.

 How to Increase Calorie Burn While Sleeping